bringauto/fleet-management-http-api/README.md

 }
 ```

-- keycloak_url : base URL of a working Kycloak instance
+- keycloak_url : base URL of a working Keycloak instance.
-- client_id : id of client in keycloak (Clients -> click on client representing http api -> Settings -> Client ID)
+- client_id : ID of client in keycloak (Clients -> click on client representing http api -> Settings -> Client ID).
-- client_secret_key : secret key of client (Clients -> click on client representing http api -> Credentials -> Client Secret)
+- client_secret_key : secret key of client (Clients -> click on client representing http api -> Credentials -> Client Secret).
-- scope : checking of scopes is not yet implemented (must be `email` for now!)
+- scope : checking of scopes is not yet implemented (must be `email` for now).
-- realm : realm in which the client belongs (seen on top of the left side panel in keycloak gui)
+- realm : realm in which the client belongs (seen on top of the left side panel in Keycloak GUI).
-- keycloak_public_key_file : path to public key used to decode jwt tokens (Realm settings -> Keys -> RS256 -> Public key)
+- keycloak_public_key_file : path to a public key used to decode JWT tokens (Realm settings -> Keys -> RS256 -> Public key).